 After all, if we lose them then we have lost a piece of our history.

 We will have left nothing for our children to help remember the people that came before us.

 Historic Preservation Month – May

 The National Trust for Historic Preservation (NTHP) is an organization that as the name suggests preserves historical sites all across the United States.

 The organization was founded way back in 1949 and is currently based in Washington, D.C.

-The aims of the NTHP are to provide leadership for local preservationists who want to save and revitalize America’s historic buildings and places.
+The NTHP aims to provide leadership for local preservationists who want to save and revitalize America’s historic buildings and places.

 Their initiative to create a month, which has been chosen as May, to help raise awareness and help save our heritage.

 This initiative all started when the National Trust created Preservation Week back in 1971.

 Then two years later in 1973, this was extended to an entire month.